truchjan/mern_projects/README.md

 # mern projects
 This repository contiains some exemplary projects created using MERN stack.

-Currently there is only one, but more will follow.
+Currently the Fakebook project is finished, Tennis Courts are in development and more projects will follow.

 ## used technology
 - databse - MongoDB